carynJohansen/hydejack/_posts/2017-12-01-setupbash.md

 This looks somethign like:

 ```
-echo $SLURM_JOB_ID $run_tie $var1 $var1 $data1 $data2 >> run_name.info
+echo $SLURM_JOB_ID $run_time $var1 $var1 $data1 $data2 >> run_name.info
 ```

-If you're unfamiliar with bash, the $ infront of something indicates that it is a variable.
-As bash is beyond the lesson, there are lots of cool resources to reference.
+Prints both the slurm information and my data and variable information into the file run_name.info.
+I have found these files to be incredibly useful when going to back to understand exactly what I've done.
+They are particularly useful when doing array jobs, which I'll do tomorrow.